irisarco/derpibooru-tagging-helper/README.md

 ## Derpibooru tagging helper

-This is a simple tool which can help you add more tags to the images when uploading to [Derpibooru](https://derpibooru.org).
+This is a simple tool which can help you add more tags to the images when uploading to [Derpibooru](https://derpibooru.org) and other [Philomena](https://github.com/derpibooru/philomena) based image boards.

 ## How to use?